 [Table 1 about here]

 The results regarding the relationship between class-based network homogeneity and redistributive preferences using multilevel models are shown in Table 1.
 Model 1 shows that individuals embedded in homogeneous social networks are more likely to support redistribution.
 In Model 2, the introduction of control variables and network size slightly reduces the effect of homogeneity.
 These results contrast with previous findings, where being more segregated is associated with less attachment to society (Otero et al., 2022) and stronger support for redistribution in more cohesive communities (Yamamura, 2012).
+In Model 3, individual class position is included, where the association between network homogeneity loss strength and statistical significance (β=-0.04, p > 0.05).

-Moving to hypothesis 1 – the segregation hypothesis –, the interaction terms of network homogeneity and social class in Model 3 test for the conditional effect of network homogeneity on individuals’ social class.
+Moving to hypothesis 1 – the segregation hypothesis –, the interaction terms of network homogeneity and social class in Model 4 test for the conditional effect of network homogeneity on individuals’ social class.
 The results show that the association of class-based network homogeneity is conditional on ego’s class position.
-For the working class (β=8.74, p < 0.001) and the intermediate classes (β=10.35, p < 0.001), network homogeneity is positively associated with redistributive preferences, in contrast to a negative association of the service class (β=-7.45, p < 0.001).
-To illustrate this result further, based on Model 3, Figure 5 depicts that the changes in redistributive preferences from lower to higher levels of class-based network homogeneity are relatively modest, with the differences in the predicted average estimates in redistributive preferences – on a scale of 0 to 100 – going from 69.8 to 72.8 in the working class and from 69.4 to 70.47 in the intermediate class.
-In contrast, the changes in the predicted average estimates of redistributive preferences in homogeneous services class networks are more pronounced, changing from 70 when homogeneity is at its lowest point to 62.8 in fully homogeneous networks.
+For the working class (β=0.53, p < 0.001) and the intermediate classes (β=0.45, p < 0.001), network homogeneity is positively associated with redistributive preferences, in contrast to a negative association of the service class (β=-0.39, p < 0.001).
+To illustrate this result further, based on Model 4, Figure 5 depicts that the changes in redistributive preferences from lower to higher levels of class-based network homogeneity are relatively modest, with the differences in the predicted average estimates in redistributive preferences – on a scale of mean 0 and standard deviation of 1– going from 0.12 to 0.27 in the working class and from 0.09 to 0.14 in the intermediate class.
+In contrast, the changes in the predicted average estimates of redistributive preferences in homogeneous service class networks are more pronounced, changing from 0.11 when homogeneity is at its lowest point to -0.27 in fully homogeneous networks.

-These results confirm previous findings on how social influence processes through class-based network ties affect attitudes in the economic domain (Lindh et al., 2021; Otero & Mendoza, 2023).
+These results confirm previous findings on how class-based network ties affect attitudes in the economic domain (Lindh et al., 2021; Otero & Mendoza, 2023).
 Additionally, they echo previous arguments on how sharing similar class positions with partner or family ties tends to intensify redistributive preferences depending on individual class positions (Lee, 2023; Paskov & Weisstanner, 2022).
 Altogether, these results support the segregation hypothesis (H1), whereby the class differences in redistributive preferences become wider as network homogeneity increases.

 [Figure 5 about here]